 Step 4 – Setting the Bishops

-While placing the bishops, check to ensure that one is on a black square, and the other is sitting on the white square.
+While placing the bishops, check to ensure that one is on a black square, and the other is sitting on a white square.

 Step 5 – Setting the Queen

 Now, if you are playing white, place your queen on the remaining white square (do the reverse if you are playing black).
 The queen, as the tallest piece, is easy to identify.
 She also has a spiked crown on her head.
-She is the most valuable piece in the game.
+She is the most valuable piece in the game other than your king.

 Step 6 – Setting the King

 On the last square remaining square of the first row, place the king.
 The king is the tallest piece.
 It has a rounded crown with a raised cross.
 Once you have placed the king, your entire first row is ready (this row is known as the rank).